iamsagar99/FM_smart-farming-solution/README.md

 - Spatial data for locations

 **Assessment**: **Pass**
-The dataset provides comprehensive soil moisture and temperature data across multiple locations and depths, making it suitable for developing predictive models.
+The dataset has detailed soil moisture and temperature data across multiple locations and depths, making it suitable for developing predictive models.

 ### 2. Crop Health Monitoring
 **Objective**: Create a system to monitor crop health using soil and environmental data.